abdouu12/abdouu12.github.io/_posts/2025-03-26-baremetal_programming.md

 -What speed the system runs at
 -Resetting peripherals when needed

-before we can use any GPIO pin we have to enable the **clock**.
+Before we can use any GPIO pin we have to enable the **clock**.
 In STM32 every peripheral (UART, SPI, timers, etc) is connected to a bus and each bus is fed by a clock domain.
 If the clock to a peripheral is off it won't do anything, even if you write it to registers.

-# the code:
+# The code:

-we understood the basics for now, we'll run into more concepts I will have to explain once we get to the startup code and linker script but for now we have what we need to write the **main.c**.
+We understood the basics for now, we'll run into more concepts I will have to explain once we get to the startup code and linker script but for now we have what we need to write the **main.c**.

 To help with this, it’s always good practice to use a header file to store all of our structs.
 (I’m going to assume you’re familiar with C structs.)